jerkovicl/0-to-code/README.md

 ### Principles of this toolset

 1. One script to install all tooling that you need.
-2. All tools will be installed for current user only, whenever possible.
+2. All tools will be installed for all users.
 3. Limited user accounts are supported and UAC elevations are done as part of the installation.
 4. All necessary environment variable changes are made on the user account level.